cogtool/CogTool-course-materials/README.md

 the concept of predictive human performance modeling for UI design and evaluation and demonstrates how to use CogTool for this purpose.
 It contains the materials necessary to do a comparison of three UIs for collaborative shopping, plus the answers to that exercise.

+Other mateials will appear as they are created.